-The development of a software product and software solution can be a complex process.
-Depending on the type and complexity of the product, the team that develops a software product can be based on a team model that includes various roles.
-The essential role in that team model is a software developer for sure but in a modern team, there is a role responsible for UI/UX perspective, usually called UI/UX designer.
+The development of a software product can be a complex process.
+The team model can vary depending on the nature and the complexity of a product.
+The essential role in that team model of a software product is a software developer.
+In a modern team, there is a role responsible for UI/UX perspective, usually called UI/UX designer.
 The UI/UX Designers and Developers have to work closely to cover the presentation layer and the logic of a solution.

 Developers and UI/UX designers have to collaborate closely to produce outstanding results with a high quality and for less time.

-The main steps in the most common scenario in the context includes the following three steps:
+The main steps in the most common scenario in the given context includes the following three steps:

-The flowchart above looks straight forward and simple, right?
+The flowchart above looks straightforward and simple, right?
 But in real life, there are many other steps in between.
 There are triggers that will require changes in the graphical design, after which the developer will have to implement the changes.
 This round-trip process can iterate hundreds of times depends on the working methodology applied.
-Not to mention the communication that happens between the UI/UX designer and developer along the process, which includes discussion about some detailed graphical elements of the design.
+Not to mention the communication that happens between a UI/UX designer and a developer, which includes discussion about some detailed graphical elements of the design.

 There are tools that can be used as collaboration tools (intermediate tools between tools for creating designs such as Adobe Illustration or Adobe XD and IDE or code editors such as Visual Studio Code).

-After the export of a UI design into Zeplin, which is a very simple process, a Software Developer can see the design decomposed into layers.
-A Software Developer can select every element in the design and see its attributes.
+After exporting a UI design into Zeplin, which is a very simple process, a Software Developer can see the design decomposed into layers.
+A Software Developer can select a graphical element to see its attributes.

-Besides the possibility, the involved parties to view the details about the graphical elements organized in layers, Software Developers and UI/UX graphic designers can communicate efficiently even upon every element in the design by using notes.
+Besides the possibility for the Zeplin users to see the attributes for the graphical details, they can even communicate efficiently for every element in the design by using notes.

-If a created UI design is for a web-based solution, then a Software Developer would be able to use a CSS (Cascading Style Sheets) for a selected graphical element, that will be generated by the tool.
+If a created design is a web design, then Zeplin can generate a CSS (Cascading Style Sheets) for a selected graphical element.

 That could speed the things in the development process.

-At the end of this article, I want to share with you a valuable resource related to the UX domain.
-You can find valuable edX UX Courses that can help you to gain your knowledge in the mentioned domain.
+At the end of this article, I want to share with you a valuable learning resource for the UX domain.
+You can find very useful edX UX Courses that can help you to gain your knowledge in the mentioned domain.